UCAS personal statements are changing in 2025: here’s what you need to know

 How are teacher references changing?

 Teacher references are changing to allow teachers to make more objective comments regarding students.
-Students can pick current or former academic referees, such as teachers, tutors or head teachers; these referees will then write a full reference to their career goals, work experience and predicted grades.
+Students can pick current or former academic referees, such as teachers, tutors or head teachers; these referees will then write a full reference about the student's career goals, work experience and predicted grades.